- Applying to study

 The UWS Counselling Service is a team of qualified social workers and psychologists who are trained to work with diverse student populations on any issues of concern.
 If you're facing any barriers that may affect your study or want to optimise your study then the Counselling Service or Disability Service may be able to help.

 Students and staff are encouraged to access free, confidential counselling services as early as possible before studies are affected.
-Students are able to use the free UWS Counselling Service for face-to-face sessions or phone sessions, or try eCounselling online.
+Students are able to use the free UWS Counselling Service for face-to-face sessions, phone or Skype sessions, or try eCounselling online.
 Staff are invited to use the Employee Assistance Program (EAP).

 Mental health and Wellbeing is everyone's business and we are all likely to be impacted at some time in our lives by mental health changes, either personally or in someone we know.
 For more information visit the Mental health and wellbeing website or visit one of these helpful pages: